samulikn/react-projects/game-xo/README.md

 # Tic-Tac-Toe

 In the game, First player starts playing the game as Player X and Second player as Player 0.
 Both players make their moves in consecutive turns.
 The player who makes a straight 3-block chain wins the game.
+The players also have posibility to "go back in time" to the previous moves in the game.

 ![Tic-Tac-Toe pict](https://github.com/samulikn/react-projects/blob/main/game-xo/src/images/tic-tac-toe.png)